-In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in the director's report.
+In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in the strategic report and the director's report.
 We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report to you if, in our opinion:

-- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - · the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of director's remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit; or - the director was not entitled to prepare the financial statements in accordance with the small companies regime and take advantage of the small companies' exemption in preparing the director's report and from the requirement to prepare a strategic report.
+- adequate accounting records have not been kept, or returns adequate for our audit have not been received from branches not visited by us; or - · the financial statements are not in agreement with the accounting records and returns; or - · certain disclosures of director's remuneration specified by law are not made; or - · we have not received all the information and explanations we require for our audit; or - the director was not entitled to prepare the financial statements in accordance with the small companies regime and take advantage of the small companies' exemption in preparing the director's report.